 What are Soulful Circles?

 Soulful Circles are an opportunity to deepen our spiritual lives, supported by a nurturing process.
-Often called Covenant Groups or Covenant Circles in other Unitarian Universalist congregations, these circles are designed to give long-time members, newer members, friends and brand new visitors a place to get to know one another on a deeper level.
-The Circles generally meet twice per month.
+Often called Covenant Groups or Chalice Circles in other Unitarian Universalist congregations, these circles are designed to give long-time members, newer members, friends and brand new visitors a place to get to know one another on a deeper level.
+The Circles generally meet twice per month from September through June.

 “People come to church longing for, yearning for, hoping for … a sense of roots, place, belonging,